fluxninja/aperture/playground/README.md

 # Playground

 Playground is a Kubernetes based environment for exploring the capabilities of Aperture.
-Additionaly it is used as development environment for Aperture.
+Additionaly it is used as a development environment for Aperture.
 Playground uses [Tilt](https://tilt.dev/) for orchestrating the deployments in Kubernetes.
 Tilt watches for changes to local files and auto-deploys any resources that change.
 This is very convenient for getting quick feedback during development of Aperture.

 Playground deploys resources to the Kubernetes cluster that `kubectl` on your machine points at.
 For convience, this README includes instructions for deploying a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).